jazzyjackson/Transflect/ReadMe.md

 ## Example

-After running `npm i`, you can run `node examples/simple.js` and point your browser to `localhost:3000` to browse your filesystem in a traditional sort of sitemap.
+After running `npm install`, you can run `node examples/simple.js` and point your browser to `localhost:3000` to browse your filesystem in a traditional sort of sitemap.
 A request ending with a trailing slash is directed to a transflect stream provided here to create a directory listing and render some html that is returned once readdir is finished.
 (Requires NodeJS 10.10 for that sweet `withFileTypes` option).
 No incoming bytes are expected, and no underlying streams are opened, so the optional `_open()` and `_transform()` are left out.

 ```js
 class simplelist extends transflect {